acuvity/minibridge/README.md

 ## Backend

-Starting the backend will run an MCP server and expose its API over a websocket-based API.
-It allows to configure TLS with or without client certificates.
+Starting the backend launches an MCP server and exposes its API over a WebSocket-based interface.
+TLS can be configured, with or without client certificates, depending on your security requirements.

-To start a a filesystem MCP server:
+For example, to start a filesystem-based MCP server:

     minibridge backend -- npx -y @modelcontextprotocol/server-filesystem /tmp